nvngroup/pitu/DOCUMENTATION-en.md

 ### Internal Message Management

-The `sendMessage` method of Baileys is highly robust and flexible, allowing sending of messages to contacts, groups, status, and even advanced operations like editing, deletion, pinning, polls, and more.
+The `sendMessage` method of Pitu is highly robust and flexible, allowing sending of messages to contacts, groups, status, and even advanced operations like editing, deletion, pinning, polls, and more.
 Below, I detail how message management works internally, based on the source code (`src/Socket/messages-send.ts`).

 #### 1. Message Generation and Sending